Pros and Cons: My Experience Getting The ParaGard Copper IUD

 The main reason I decided to go with a copper IUD is because it is 100% hormone-free and I still wanted to have my period (crazy, I know).
 I like the reassurance.
 I remember asking my doctor, “If I got a hormonal IUD, how would I know if I was pregnant or not?” and she said IUDs are one of the most effective methods of birth control and because of that, many women just trust that it’s working after they’ve had it in for a while.
 She said some women like to take a pregnancy test for reassurance.

-Another reason I chose the copper IUD because I wanted a method of birth control that would keep my body doing it’s most “natural” thing as possible.
+Another reason I chose the copper IUD is because I wanted a method of birth control that would keep my body doing it’s most “natural” thing as possible.
 Two potential side effects of the copper IUD are worse cramps and heavier periods.
-This definitely turned out to be true for me, but I do not regret my decision.
+This definitely turned out to be true for me.
 I naturally have pretty light periods that last 3-4 days on average.
 With the copper IUD, my periods are heavier and last about 6 days on average.
-So if you already have a heavy period, keep this in mind.
+So if you already have a naturally heavy period, keep this in mind.
+Note: I use a menstrual cup and had to switch to the Model 2 Diva Cup due to the heavier periods.
+You can read my blog post on menstrual cups here.

 I also want to note another contributing factor to my decision: insurance covered the cost of my IUD.
 If you do not have insurance and want an IUD, I highly recommend contacting your local Planned Parenthood because many locations offer programs to make it more affordable if you don’t have or can’t use insurance.